jhspetersson/fselect/docs/usage.md

 You can also specify config location with runtime option, e.g.:

     fselect --config /home/user_name/fselect_custom.toml name, size from /home/user_name/Music where is_audio = 1

+#### Check for updates

+**fselect** can be built with `update-notifications` feature, that enables automatic check for updates.
+This check is disabled by default.
+To enable it, put

+    check_for_updates = true

+into the config file.

 ### Command-line arguments